Psilocybe weraroa: Description

 Pileus (Peridium) 3-5 cm long by 1.5-3 cm wide, roundish, ovate (wider at the base and tapering towards the end, egg-shaped) or elongated and elliptic (tapered at the base and apex with a swollen mid-section), base decurrent (extending down the stem below the insertion) or rounded and blunt, margin folded and often torn, light brown when young, becoming french-grey or pale blue-grey, sometimes pallid green in age, longitudinally fibrillose causing a finely striated appearance, becoming smooth, polished, glabrous, tacky and leathery in age, slowly bruising blue or greenish when injured, drying yellow to dingy brown.
 Stipe up to 40 mm long by 6 mm in diameter, slender, equal in width, whitish to french-grey, bruising blue or greenish with damage, yellowish-brown at the base, initially fibrillose but becoming smooth, polished and cartilaginous in age excluding at the base, hollow, flesh yellow-orange, thickening at the internal apex.
 Gleba sepia-brown to chocolate-brown, cellular, coarsely shaped, often elongated, laterally compressed, sparse, chambered and gill-like.
 Spores 11–15(17) x 5–8 μm in size, smooth, sepia-coloured to purple-brown, elliptic-ovate or elliptical in shape, rounded at one end with a thin epispore.

 Habitat and distribution

 The species is endemic to New Zealand, and is fairly abundant in the early winter and spring months in lowland mixed rainforest near Wellington and Auckland.
 The mushroom can be difficult to see, often buried under leaves or eaten by slugs, and it is sometimes hard to find mature specimens that are not partially eaten.
-The species is typically found on decaying wood buried in forest leaf litter (either solitary or crowded), often on the rotting branches of Melicytus ramiflorus.
-It has also been found fruiting on rotted cabbage trees and associated with decaying tree-fern fronds, native to the forests of New Zealand.
+The species is typically found on decaying wood buried in forest leaf litter (either solitary or crowded), often on the rotting branches of māhoe (Melicytus ramiflorus).
+It has also been found fruiting on rotted cabbage trees (Cordyline australis) and associated with decaying tree-fern fronds, native to the forests of New Zealand.